-Action verbs on a resume are words that describe what someone does or did in their role or within a company.
+Action verbs are an essential part of resume language, used to describe what someone does or accomplished in their role or within a company.
 Also known as power verbs, they're different from neutral words because they convey a sense of initiative and impact.
 You use them to amplify your accomplishments and skills.
 For example, "worked on a team project" can be replaced with "spearheaded a team project," which sounds more dynamic and demonstrates leadership.

 Is your resume good enough?